-Something that we've learned from being stuck in our homes watching TV for so long is that, if we can't go out as much as we want to, we should at least have the best viewing experience possible.
+We've learned from being stuck in our homes watching TV for so long that if we can't go out as much as we want to, we should at least have the best viewing experience possible.

-For most of us the dream would be to get the largest screen possible to enjoy our next Netflix binge, but a 40 inch TV can be the perfect combination of function and appearance - not overwhelming your space but still capable of offering a theatre -worthy experience.
-Usually measuring in at between 40-43in, it’s a solid option if you want to upgrade.
+For most of us, the dream would be to get the largest screen possible to enjoy our next Netflix binge.
+However, a 40 inch TV can be the perfect combination of function and appearance - not overwhelming your space but still capable of offering a theatre-worthy experience.
+Usually measuring in at between 40-43in, it's a solid option if you want to upgrade.

 The other features you need to consider will depend on your priorities.
-Image quality needs to be measured by colour intensity, the depths of blacks and whether your set has 4K resolution, among other things.
+For example, image quality needs to be measured by colour intensity, blacks' depths, and whether your set has 4K resolution, among other things.

 Then there's design, with Samsung recently winning our vote with The Frame Art Print that literally fades into the rest of your décor.
 Scroll down to see what we thought.